-Clause 39(2) amends the definition of "qualifying journalism organization" in section 149.1(1) of the ITA, which sets out the rules for non-profit journalism organizations that are issuing tax receipts, to add a requirement that the organization be primarily engaged in the production of original news content.
+Clause 39(2) amends the definition of "qualifying journalism organization" in section 149.1(1) of the ITA ("Qualified Donees"), which sets out the rules for non-profit journalism organizations that are issuing tax receipts, to add a requirement that the organizations be primarily engaged in the production of original news content.

 Clause 46 adds section 168.1 to the ITA to clarify the procedure involved in the designation of an organization as a QCJO and the power of the Minister of National Revenue to revoke this designation.
-Clauses 61(2) and 61(3) amend the definition of QCJO found in section 248(1) to remove the requirements that the organization must be "primarily" engaged in the production of original news content and that the organization not be significantly engaged in the production of content to promote goods or services.
+Clauses 61(2) and 61(3) amend the definition of a QCJO found in section 248(1) of the ITA to remove the requirements that the organization must be primarily engaged in the production of original news content and that the organization not be significantly engaged in the production of content to promote goods or services.